benjamincrozat/legacy-blog/posts/8-best-php-blogs-2022.md

 I think blogging is necessary.
 I wouldn’t be where I am today without others sharing their knowledge.
 Everybody owning their content should be the default.
 Therefore, I present you a bunch of awesome PHP blogs from community members publishing interesting and valuable content.
 Get your RSS feeds aggregator and follow me!

-I will update this article as soon as I find any new PHP blog worth reading.
+(I will update this article each time I find any new PHP blog worth reading.)

 ## [Christoph Rumpel's blog](https://christoph-rumpel.com)